Troubleshoot Your Barcode Scanner

 Reset your USB Barcode Scanner

-- Under step 3, scan the barcode labelled HID KEYBOARD EMULATION while your barcode scanner is connected to your device.
+Under SET DEFAULTS, scan the barcode labelled RETURN TO FACTORY DEFAULTS while your barcode scanner is connected to your device.

 It’s important to note that you’ll need to print the document, as you can’t scan it from your monitor or screen.
 Additionally, a copy of this document should’ve been included in the original scanner package.